stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 This endpoint allows an user to give rights on entities it is admin of.

+The rights will be given to another user or group.
+It is necessary to provide the `sub` of the target user or group (and not the pseudo entity id of an user or group).

 It is available under `/ngsi-ld/v1/entityAccessControl/{sub}/attrs` and can be called with a `POST` request.

 The expected request body is a JSON object containing NGSI-LD Relationships: